-In addition to these safeguards, we have developed a variety of other protections, including: (i) using only aggregate or non-identifiable information for research or quality measurement purposes whenever possible;(ii) using confidentiality provisions in our contracts with third parties to protect the confidentiality of your personal information and restrict use and disclosure of this information. (iii) restricting access to personal information through internal procedures and pass code access to computer systems; and (iv) restricting access to personal information by physical security measures in certain areas of our business operations, including employee badges, and restricted business areas.
+We have developed a variety of other safeguards for protecting your information including: (i) using only aggregate or non-identifiable information when feasible;(ii) requiring confidentiality provisions in our contracts with third parties to protect the confidentiality of your personal information and restrict use and disclosure of this information; (iii)implementing access control procedures such as pass codes to access computer systems; and (iv) using physical security measures in our facilities to restrict access to personal information, including employee badges and escorting guests while in our facilities.

 The following is a list of your rights with respect to your PHI.

 Right to Request an Accounting of Disclosures.
-You have a right to receive a list of certain instances in which we or our business associates disclosed your PHI for purposes other than our treatment, payment or health care operations and certain other activities.
-You are entitled to this accounting of disclosures for the six years prior to the date you make the request, but not for disclosures made before April 14, 2003.
-We will provide you with the date on which we made a disclosure, the name of the person or entity that received your PHI, a description of the PHI that we disclosed, the reason for the disclosure, and certain other information.
-If you request this list more than once in a 12-month period, we may charge you a reasonable fee for preparing the list.
+You may ask to receive a list of certain disclosures of your PHI that we or our business associates made for purposes other than treatment, payment or health care operations.
+You are entitled to this accounting of disclosures for the six years prior to the date of your request.
+The list we provide will contain the date we made a disclosure, the name of the person or entity that received your PHI, a description of the PHI that we disclosed, the reason for the disclosure, and certain other information.
+We will not charge a fee for providing the list unless you make more than one request in a 12-month period, in which case we may charge a reasonable fee for preparing the list.
 Your request must be in writing and you may call the number on the back of your identification card and request an accounting of disclosures form.

 Right to Request Restrictions.
-You have the right to ask us to place additional restrictions on our use or disclosure of your PHI for our treatment, payment and health care operations.
+You may ask us to place additional restrictions on our use or disclosure of your PHI for our treatment, payment and health care operations.
 We are not required to agree to these restrictions.
 In most instances, we will not agree to these restrictions unless you have requested Confidential Communications as described below.

 Right to Confidential Communications.
 If you believe that a disclosure of your PHI could endanger you, you may ask us to communicate with you confidentially at a different location.
 For example, you may ask us to contact you at your work address or other place instead of your home address.
 You may call the number on the back of your identification card to request a confidential communications form.
 Once we have received your confidential communications request, we will only communicate with you as directed on the confidential communications form, and we will also terminate any prior authorizations that you have filed with us.

-The information on this page is current as of 10/01/2012.
+The information on this page is current as of 10/1/2013.

-Y0079_5875 CMS Approved 10012012
+Y0079_6246 CMS Approved 10212013